InsultingPros/AcediaCore/docs/objects.md

 Then `IsAllocate()` will return `true` even though your reference is no longer valid.

-This issue can be solved with *life version* - `int` value that changes each time object is reallocated:
+This issue can be solved with a *life version* - `int` value that changes each time object is reallocated:

 ```unrealscript